Do Titebond Wood Glues Dry Clear?

 These results are obviously affected by the conditions inside your workshop.
 Before doing a glue-up ensure it is not too cold and you have sufficient air ventilation.
 These are very important factors as this can affect how long your glue takes to dry.

-Have a look at this article I made which clearly shows you why your glue may not dry or takes longer than normal.
+I made it which clearly shows you why your glue may not dry or takes longer than normal.

 Which Titebond Glue Should You Use?